 Most studies into the health benefits of cold and hot water have used water immersion therapy.
 During water immersion therapy, a person immerses their body, or a part of their body, in a vat of water for a specified amount of time.

 This article outlines the results of such studies, including the potential health benefits and risks of cold and hot showers.

 Although taking a cold shower may not be a pleasant experience, it can provide certain health benefits.
-One 2014 review, for example, suggests that cold water can:
+One

 - decrease inflammation and swelling

 - increased levels of the neurochemicals dopamine and norepinephrine

 - lower levels of cortisol, the “stress hormone”

 Some beneficial effects of cold water immersion include:

 Exposure to cold water causes the blood vessels on the surface of the skin to constrict.
 This diverts blood flow away from the surface of the skin.
 In fact, one small 2019 study found that taking a cold shower after exercise may improve general hydration by cooling down the body.